VincentRan/burnwithcare.github.io/README.md

 <p>As you can see, the health and environment issue is concerned by scholars.

+<P>But still, what if people still want to burn joss paper?
+  It is a cultural phenomena, something we cannot simply eliminate.
+  Therefore, a joss paper burning site could be considered, see image below.</p>

  ### What do we do in the future?
  <p>Instead of challenging culture and tradition, perhaps we should be careful when using incense and joss paper.</p>
  <p>Consider these questions:</p>